mynodebtc/mynode_sdk/README.md

 Details of all the configuration options and scripts can be found in the repo for the [application template](https://github.com/mynodebtc/sdk_app_template).

+### Share Application

+After testing your application and verifying it works well, you can share it with the community!

+Submit a PR to the myNode project with the files you created stored under the folder `rootfs/standard/usr/share/mynode_apps/<app name id>`.

+We reserve the right to reject any apps for any reason.
+We will review it as part of the pull request.
+Some rules:

+- No altcoins
+- Must have applicable category
+  - Bitcoin
+  - Lightning
+  - Networking
+  - Privacy
+  - Or other similar category
+- Must be a quality application

 ## Manual Local Installation of SDK
 To manually install the SDK and to test changes, run this command.